lakiboy/devmachine-services-injector-bundle/README.md

 ## Preambule

-There are many ways how to retrieve services in the controllers.
+There are many ways how to retrieve services in controllers.
 The easiest one is to extend default container aware `Symfony\Bundle\FrameworkBundle\Controller\Controller` controller and use `get('<service-id>')` method to get a service.
 This approach is not favoured by purists as injecting a container considers a bad practice (as they say).
 It is recommended to inject controller dependencies instead in same way you do with other services.

 However, this could lead to far too many injections. `Controller#actionOne()` and `Controller#actionTwo()` requirements could be completely different.
 There is a way to mitigate this by implementing controller utilities class.
 More info [in this article ](http://www.whitewashing.de/2013/06/27/extending_symfony2__controller_utilities.html) by _Doctrine_ author.